 FAQ

-Transelec provides high-voltage power transmission services to regulated and non-regulated customers between Arica and Chiloé, throughout nearly 10,000 kilometers of transmission lines and nearly sixty 500 kV and 220 kV substations.
+Transelec provides high voltage power transmission services to regulated and non-regulated customers between Arica and Chiloé, transporting energy to 97% of the population living in this area.

 Power transmission is the transport of electrical energy by means of high voltage cables supported by high metal towers from power plants –hydroelectric, solar, wind, and other types of energy– to substations, where it is transformed to low voltage for subsequent distribution to end users.